Table of Contents

 Remember, if you’ve never had an ice bath before or taken a shower on its lowest temperature, then it’s a good idea to get your body used to it first.
 Don’t be tempted to dive off a cliff into icy cold water!

-Drawbacks of Cold Water Therapy
+Dangers of Cold Water Therapy

 Cold water immersion therapy sessions may not be suitable for everyone and it’s worth considering some of the disadvantages with this form of treatment.
-It’s worth noting that taking an ice bath will not cause hypothermia.

 Cold Shock